sodafoundation/architecture-analysis/specs/capri/FileShare_Design.md

 * Facilitating File Share Service by providing Standard API to manage multiple vendors, simplify File Share API definition
 * File share across the users based on access capability
 * Scope for now is to support only NFS, SMB file share protocols
+* write a Manila driver and a default NFS/SMB driver
+* Provide CLI support for File Share service

 ### Non-Goals